frg-fossee/eSim-Cloud/docs/eSim_on_Cloud/flow.rst

             ]
         }

-* total-number-of-tables: the number of tables present.
+* total-number-of-tables: The number of tables present.
-* isGraph: ``True'' if the data is a graph, ``False`` if the data is just a table.
+* isGraph: ``True``, if the data is a graph, ``False`` if the data is just a table.
 * data: An array which contains one or more objects depending on the input provided to the parser.
 * labels: An array which contains all the labels that have to be present on the graph.
-Eg. ["time","vin","vout"].
+Eg. ["time", "vin", "vout"].
 * x: An array containing all the ``x`` co-ordinates for a set of graph.
-Eg. Time on x-axis.
+E.g. Time on x-axis.
 This is a linear array as the ``x`` coordinates will be the same for different set of ``y`` coordinates.
 * y: A 2D array containing ``y`` co-ordinates for different graphs.